DerickEddington/sem_safe/README.md

 crate provides an abstraction for use across all OSs that uses the anonymous or unnamed semaphores depending on the OS's support, for use-cases of non-named private semaphores that need a workaround on macOS.

+### OpenBSD Partially Unsupportable

+Unfortunately, OpenBSD does not provide the shared-between-multiple-processes unnamed semaphores API, and so it's not possible for that aspect of this crate to work on OpenBSD.
+However, this crate's support for the private-to-only-a-single-process unnamed semaphores and for all of the named semaphores (which can be shared between multiple processes) does work on OpenBSD because it does provide those.